-- 1 Dr. Peter Wilden assumed the role of Executive Chair on 30 January 2023 following the resignation of the then current CEO.
-Upon the appointment of Juan José González as CEO effective 12 April 2023 and the completion of his introduction to PolyPeptide, Dr. Wilden stepped down from his executive duties as of 30 September 2023 and continued his role as Chair of the Board of Directors of the Company.
-Due to Dr. Wilden's prior and current roles within the Ferring Group and the Group's ongoing business relationship with the Ferring Group, which is considered a related party, together with his recent role as Executive Chair of PolyPeptide, Dr. Wilden is assessed as not independent.
+- 1 Due to Dr. Wilden's prior roles within the Ferring Group and the Group's ongoing business relationship with the Ferring Group, which is considered a related party, Dr. Wilden has been assessed as not independent.
+Dr. Wilden has concluded all his mandates at Ferring Group by the end of 31 December 2024.
 For further information, please refer to Dr. Wilden's biography below. - 2 The term "independent" is interpreted in accordance with art.
 15 of the Swiss Code of Best Practice for Corporate Governance.
 In addition, section 4(d) of the Organizational Regulations further specifies that (i) a Director shall be deemed to have no or comparatively minor business relations with any member of the Group as long as such Director is not receiving more than CHF 120,000 during any 12-month period in direct compensation from any member of the Group (other than director fees and related compensations), and (ii) the Director is not a current executive officer of a company that made payments to, or received payments from any member of the Group for property or services in an amount which, in any of the last three fiscal years, exceeded the greater of CHF 200,000 or 5% of the recipient company's consolidated gross revenues for that year, and (iii) the Director has not held any executive position within the Company during the past three years, and (iv) the Director does not represent a shareholder that holds more than 15% of the Company's shares. - 3 Dr. Patrick Aebischer has been a Senior Partner and member of the Investment Advisory Committee of NanoDimension Management Limited since 2017.
 In 2021, PolyPeptide committed to a limited investment in a partnership managed by NanoDimension Management Limited.
 Dr. Aebischer abstained from voting on this item.
-The indirect business relationship between PolyPeptide and Dr. Aebischer resulting from said commitment is considered comparatively minor.
-Thus, Dr. Aebischer is considered independent within the meaning of art.
-15 Swiss Code of Best Practice for Corporate Governance and section 4(d) of the Organizational Regulations. - 4 Jane Salik (Member) served as the CEO of PolyPeptide from 2006 until 29 April 2021 and was a member of the Executive Committee of PolyPeptide from 2006 until 17 August 2021.
-Prior to her resignation from the Executive Committee on 17 August 2021, she was considered an executive member of the Board.
-Due to her recent operational management roles at the Group, Ms. Salik is assessed as not independent. - 5 Currently, Mr. Schropp is CEO of Esperante Investments Group and a director of Draupnir Holding B.V. (one of the Company's significant shareholders, see section 1.2 "Significant shareholders" of this Corporate Governance Report, and also a related party).
+The indirect business relationship between PolyPeptide and Dr. Aebischer resulting from this commitment is considered comparatively minor.
+Thus, Dr. Aebischer is regarded as independent within the meaning of art.
+15 Swiss Code of Best Practice for Corporate Governance and section 4(d) of the Organizational Regulations. - 4 Currently, Mr. Schropp is CEO of Esperante Investments Group and a director of Draupnir Holding B.V. (one of the Company's significant shareholders, see section 1.2 "Significant shareholders" of this Corporate Governance Report, and also a related party).
 As a result of these roles, Mr. Schropp is assessed as not independent.
-For further information, please refer to Mr. Schropp's biography below - 6 Philippe Weber is a Partner at Niederer Kraft Frey AG (NKF), see section 4.2 "Compensation of the Board of Directors" of the Remuneration Report 2023 for disclosure of the fees received by NKF in relation to these ordinary course legal matters.
-The business relationship between PolyPeptide and Mr. Weber is considered minor.
-Thus, Mr. Weber is considered independent within the meaning of art.
-15 Swiss Code of Best Practice for Corporate Governance and section 4(d) of the Organizational Regulations. - 7 Dorothee A. Deuring was elected as a new member of the Board of Directors at the AGM 2023.
+For further information, please refer to Mr. Schropp's biography below - 5 Mr. Weber is a Partner at Niederer Kraft Frey AG (NKF); see section 4.2 "Compensation of the Board of Directors" of the Remuneration Report 2024 for disclosure of the fees paid to NKF for legal services in relation to ongoing corporate legal matters in 2024.
+The business relationship between PolyPeptide and NKF is considered minor.
+Thus, Mr. Weber is regarded as independent within the meaning of art.
+15 Swiss Code of Best Practice for Corporate Governance and section 4(d) of the Organizational Regulations.